Burrabazar

-Burrabazar (also spelt Bara Bazar) is a neighbourhood of Central-North Kolkata, in Kolkata district in the Indian state of West Bengal.
+Burrabazar (also spelt as Bara Bazar) is a neighbourhood of Central-North Kolkata, in Kolkata district in the Indian state of West Bengal.

 Bazar Kolkata

 In between Sutanuti haat made way for Bazar Kolkata, some time in the 18th century.
 The market was spread over nearly 500 bighas and the residential area covered another 400 bighas.
 Apart from the Seths and Basaks, there were the gold merchants Mullicks and other men of their calibre.
 Their affluence and pomp are legends even in their days.
 There also were merchants of comparatively lesser affluence.
 As for example, the area around what is now Kalakar Street was known as Dhakapattys, as it was home to the Sahas, cloth merchants from Dhaka.
 The Sheths and Basaks had close links with such cloth producing centres as Dhaka, Murshidabad and Cossimbazar.

 Police section house

 In 1888, one of the 25 newly organized police section houses was located in Burrabazar.